-Alex and I recently celebrated our ninth anniversary, and my big question of the night was…
+Alex and I recently celebrated our wedding anniversary, and my big question of the night was…

 Should I wear heels?
 Alex is 5’8″ and I’m 5’6″, so when I wear heels, I’m slightly taller.
 As seen in sitcoms and movies and reality TV, there’s generally a societal expectation that women should be shorter than their partners, and it was ingrained in me as I stood at my closet debating footwear.
 But, then, my second question was: WHO CARES?